prebiotic, probiotic, and postbiotic food sources

 Types of Postbiotics

-Health benefits of postbiotics
+Health Benefits of Postbiotics

 Short-chain fatty acids, including acetate, propionate, and butyrate, are postbiotics with incredible health benefits.
 In general, SCFAs have anti-microbial, anti-inflammatory, and anti-tumor effects.
 They modulate cellular activity and the immune response.
 They help control glucose stability, appetite, and cardiovascular effects.

 While acetate is the most abundant SCFA in the human body, butyrate has been studied the most due to its presence in the gut as the primary fuel source for the colonocytes, cells in the lining of the colon.
-Butyrate has been found to enhance intestinal barrier structure and function as well as mucosal immunity, which is great news for anyone with a leaky gut.
-[7]
+Butyrate has been found to enhance intestinal barrier structure and function as well as mucosal immunity, which is great news for anyone with a leaky gut

-Postbiotic foods
+Postbiotic Foods

 Just like prebiotics and probiotics, you can get some postbiotics from the foods you eat.
 There aren’t a lot of foods that contain postbiotics (SCFAs) themselves, but there are many foods that provide the fuel for probiotics to produce postbiotics, especially SCFAs.